 Companies are often directly or indirectly owned by trustees of trusts.
-In those circumstances, a company that is in scope and not exempted from the requirements may be required to establish and maintain a BO Register and include in it the minimum required information and have that information filed on its government's central data base of beneficial ownership information.
-In order to identify the persons who will appear in the BO Register, the company (and its corporate service providers, CSPs) must apply the relevant definition of "beneficial owner" or, in the UK, the definition of "persons with significant control".
+In those circumstances, a company that is in scope and not exempted from the requirements may be required to establish and maintain BO Registers and include in them the minimum required information and have that information filed on its government's central data base of beneficial ownership information.
+In order to identify the persons who will appear in the BO Register, the company (and its corporate service providers, CSPs) must apply the relevant definition of "beneficial owner" or, in the UK, the definition of "persons of significant control".